UnsignedArduino/Chessbot/README.md

-To create your own data set, run [ `/src/train/gather_square_images.py`](src/train/gather_square_images.py), which uploads captured images to the configured "Chessbot Squares" dataset on Roboflow. (should be configured for single-label classification)
+To create your own data set, run [ `/src/train/gather_square_images.py`](src/train/gather_square_images.py), which uploads captured images to the configured "Chessbot Squares" dataset on Roboflow. (should be configured for single-label classification) It requires a fully-trained board pose estimation model so it can crop out the chess board and then divide it up into a 8x8 grid.

 ```bash
 python src/train/gather_square_images.py